 Having an eye examination at home

-If you or someone you care for has a physical or mental disability or illness which means you are unable to leave your home unaccompanied, you’re eligible for an eye examination at home at least every two years, and more frequently if advised to do so by an optometrist or doctor.
+If you or someone you care for has a physical or mental disability or illness which means you are unable to leave your home unaccompanied, you’re eligible for an eye examination at home.
+This can be at least every two years, and more frequently if advised to do so by an optometrist (optician) or doctor.
 This also includes people living in residential or care homes.

-If you have new symptoms, you should have an eye test earlier.
-It’s important to tell the optician about your symptoms when you book your appointment because some sudden changes in your vision cannot wait and you may be directed to emergency eye care instead.
+If you have new symptoms, you should not wait until your eye test is due but have your eyes examined sooner.
+It’s important to tell the optometrist about your symptoms when you book your appointment.
+This is because some sudden changes in your vision cannot wait, and you may be directed to emergency eye care instead.

 Arranging a home eye examination